Constructors in Java: Types of Constructors with Examples

 • This type of constructor helps to reduce code redundancy and make programs more maintainable.

-• Copy Constructors are basically a deep copy operation, meaning that all the member variables are copied by value rather than by reference.
+• Copy Constructors are a deep copy operation, meaning that all the member variables are copied by value rather than by reference.

 • Copy Constructors are particularly useful when the user needs to create backup copies of objects before performing manipulation operations on them.